All Episodes

 But he says, I'm sitting there.

-He, you know, and and at that point, you know, yeah, yeah.
+He, you know, and, and at that point, you know, yeah, yeah.

-He's like, I well, I did what I did, and I do not have a regret for what I did.
+He's like, I, well, I did what I did and I do not have a regret for what I did.

-It it it happened.
+It happened.

 They are rotting away in a gulag for decades.

-Some and I probably would have been thrown in a cell too.
+And I probably would have been thrown in a cell too.

 Dude, that's amazing.

-Um, so now you've got it the the fundraising.
+So now you've got the fundraising.

-Is it a it's a give send go?
+Is it a give, send, go?

-It's a gifts and go, yeah.
+It's a gift and go.

 I started that just to help pay for that.

-Because before then I never really asked for donations.
+Because before then, I never really asked for donations.

 I just did everything on my own.